top of page

 • Roddell McCullough

 Roddell is Senior Vice President, Chief Corporate Responsibility Officer for First Financial Bank in Cincinnati, OH.
 In his current role, Roddell has responsibility for the bank’s Corporate Responsibility functions including Community Development, Diversity Equity and Inclusion, Supplier Diversity, and Environmental Social Governance (ESG) framework.
-Roddell also serves as Treasure for the First Financial Foundation, and is a staunch supporter of ECDI’s mission to assist every entrepreneur – regardless of where they came from, where they live, their gender or their race.
+Roddell also serves as Secretary for the First Financial Foundation, and is a staunch supporter of ECDI’s mission to assist every entrepreneur – regardless of where they came from, where they live, their gender or their lineage.

 • Steve Fireman, ECDI President and General Counsel, Board Secretary